binarycounter/PkSploit/README.md

 * Find and Port Code to other Link Cable related ACE exploits

-Still setting up this repository...

 **I AM NOT AFFILIATED OR ENDORSED BY NINTENDO.
-THIS REPOSITORY DOES NOT CONTAIN NINTENDO OR GAMEFREAKS CODE OR DATA**
+THIS REPOSITORY DOES NOT CONTAIN NINTENDO OR GAMEFREAK CODE OR DATA**